luis30n/buy-now-pay-later/docs/design-decisions.md

 - Indexes could be added on some columns.
 Example: the `reference` column on `disbursements` should be indexed, if disbursements are expected to be queried by their reference usually.
 - Error handling has been ignored.
 The rake tasks, services, methods implementations and tests have been focused on the happy path.
 Example: the rake tasks to import orders and merchants from the CSV files assume that the CSV file exists in hardcoded locations.
 - As stated in the challenge description, the minimum monthly fee calculations have not been substracted from disbursements.
 A TODO comment has been added to mark where this fee should be used.
-- The rake task to generate disbursements is quite slow.
-I don't consider this an issue because a docker volume is used to avoid having to do this every time the application is started.
-In a real scenario, processing past disbursements for months should not be necessary either.
-Anyway, it could be faster if we use Sidekiq for this and setup Sidekiq to run in parallel with, for example, 5 threads.